cjcrosley/virtual-futures-project/README.md

 ![](images/Community 13 Key Final.png)

 **The 10 Steps in the Grasshopper Model**
-1. Create dimensional module and fractal steps.
+1. Create dimensional Cell and iteration pattern.
-2. Create a community boundary based a given resource boundary.
+2. Build up a fractal grid of Rooms from steps 1 and 2.
-3. Build up a fractal grid of Rooms from steps 1 and 2.
+3. Create a community boundary based a given resource boundary.
 4. Step down the fractal grid to create Blocks in an urban grid.
 5. Discard specific Rooms and Blocks.
 6. Project urban grid onto a given topography.